jcano048/Jose-Cano/README.md

 2017 - Present

 Bachelor of Science in Information Technology.
-Expected graduation: December 2019.
+Expected graduation: May 2019.
 All college expenses financed by full-time job (40 hours weekly).

 • _Miami Dade College - Miami, FL_